ollghra/tiarnach/_posts/2023-03-01_why-im-on-the-right-path.md

 # Why I'm on the right path (and you're not)

-A peasant asked me the other day how he could stop being so unproductive.
+While walking yesterday, a man stopped me and asked: "how can I stop being so unproductive?"
 He tried to explain what that meant, but by my questioning, became enlightened and transcended this plane on the spot.

 ## A reasonable standard for productivity